anivikr21/anivikr21/README.md

 - 👋 Hi, I’m @anivikr21
-- 👀 I’m interested in java
+- 👀 I’m interested in
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on java
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me: java
+- 📫 How to reach me:
-- 😄 Pronouns: he/him
+- 😄 Pronouns:
-- ⚡ Fun fact: java
+- ⚡ Fun fact:

 <!---
 anivikr21/anivikr21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.